 At Emerald, we are building a full-fledged distributed system consisting of reliable, high performance IoT sensors that collect and process wireless signals, and a cloud infrastructure that securely receives and stores all the data.
 The cloud also performs advanced AI and machine learning techniques to build accurate and detailed health analytics.
 As a core team member, the ideal candidate would be multi-talented, excited to tackle hard problems, and deliver at startup pace while working with a small, tight knit group of skilled and experienced engineers.

-Qualifications: Ph.D., or Masters' with 2 years work experience.
+Qualifications: Ph.D., Masters' or Bachelors with work experience.
 A versatile software engineer who has designed and built challenging systems.
 Experience in security, cloud, and embedded systems is a plus.

 COMPUTER VISION/APPLIED MACHINE LEARNING RESEARCHER